-- Staff will encourage parents/guardians to visit the Centre for short periods before start date to introduce their child to the setting.
-This procedure is currently reduced to one visit due to Covid-19 health and safety measures. - Parents/guardians are invited to stay until they feel their child is comfortable in their new environment while adhering to current guidelines on social distancing by HPSC. - There is no set time on the settling in period for children - Staff will gently encourage the child to join in activities at his/her own pace during this period - Staff will discuss with parents their children's likes, dislikes, interests, favourite toys and comforting key words to help with the settling in process - Parents will receive a report on their child's progress during their attendance in Askea Community Childcare Centre.
+- Staff will encourage parents/guardians to visit the Centre for short periods before start date to introduce their child to the setting. - Parents/guardians are invited to stay until they feel their child is comfortable in their new environment while adhering to current guidelines on social distancing by HPSC. - There is no set time on the settling in period for children - Staff will gently encourage the child to join in activities at his/her own pace during this period - Staff will discuss with parents their children's likes, dislikes, interests, favourite toys and comforting key words to help with the settling in process - Parents will receive a report on their child's progress during their attendance in Askea Community Childcare Centre.